okyada/edx-platform/docs/en_us/course_authors/source/creating_content/organizing_course.rst

 Click the arrow again to expand the component.

 .. note:: In this release, you cannot create parent and child components in Studio.
-You set up components and their relationships to each other in XML.
+You must export the course and set up components and their relationships in the course XML files outside of Studio.
 After you import the course into Studio, you can work with child components just as you can with any other component, if the containing unit is Private or in draft.

 See: